n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.scheduletrigger.md

+---
+title: Schedule Trigger node - n8n Documentation
+description: Documentation for the Schedule Trigger node in n8n, a workflow automation platform.
+Includes guidance on usage, and links to examples.
+---

 # Schedule Trigger

 Use the Schedule Trigger node run workflows at fixed intervals and times.
 This works in a similar way to the cron software utility in Unix-like systems.